saegl5/uniform-dark-theme/README.md

 Not included in the color theme, though&#8212;but depicted in the preview image, is my favorite editor font family: [Fira Code](https://github.com/tonsky/FiraCode "Click here to access the repository for more information.").

-(Also in the preview image, Breadcrumbs are disabled, and Editor top padding equals the font size.)
+(Also in the preview image, Editor top padding equals the font size.)

 ## Build from Source Code